sjaakjules/Vault-Megafauna/project-structure.dissemination.isea.application2.md

 - How do we construct and gain knowledge?
 - How to develop the interaction between human and machine?
 - And with the other animals?

+## Ideas and Connections

+- Endling is tragic but it is also not the end with traces, relationships, influences remaining.
+What are they?
+Examples?
+- On the other hand, the living can be experientially, functionally, culturally impoverished or extinct, with important meanings and relations no longer actual or accessible.
+Examples?

 ## Knowing an Endling (Thematic Statement 200-500 words)